yngvem/fancifypy/README.md

 pipx run fancifypy boring script.py
 ```

-Note that fancifypy leaves somewhat odd whitespaces, so we reccommend using [Ruff](https://docs.astral.sh/ruff/) or [Black](https://github.com/psf/black) afterwards to format the code.
+Note that 𝖥𝑎𝐧𝘤𝒊𝔣𝙮𝘱𝐲 leaves somewhat odd whitespaces, so we recommend using [Ruff](https://docs.astral.sh/ruff/) or [Black](https://github.com/psf/black) afterwards to format the code.

 ## Is this safe?

-Fancifypy checks that the abstract syntax tree doesn't change after fancifying, so this is 100% safe (for CPython).
+ℱ𝔞𝑛𝚌𝔦𝒻𝓎𝐩𝒚 checks that the abstract syntax tree doesn't change after fancifying, so this is 100% safe (for CPython).
 This means that any code that imported your code before fancifying will also work with it after fancifying with no modifications.

 ## How does this work?